yasirbhutta/yasirbhutta.github.io/ms-word/docs/paragraph-formatting.md

 ## 3. Line and Paragraph Spacing

-Adjust the space between lines of text or between paragraphs 1.
+Adjust the space between lines of text or between paragraphs.

 ## 4. Bulleted and Numbered Lists